Tales from Topographic Oceans: Recording

 In July 1973, Yes settled into studio 3 at Morgan for a period of ten weeks.
 Lane and Anderson proceeded to decorate the studio to resemble a farm; Squire believed Lane did so as a joke on Anderson as his tent idea was shut down.
 Anderson brought in flowers, pots of greenery, and cutout cows and sheep; white picket fences were placed around Wakeman's keyboards with amplifiers placed on stacks of hay.
 When Black Sabbath moved into studio 4 to record Sabbath Bloody Sabbath, singer Ozzy Osbourne visited and recalled a model cow with electronic udders and a small barn in the corner, "like a kid's plaything."
 Offord remembered the cows being covered in graffiti and the plants dying halfway through recording, "that just kind of sums up that whole album".
 One time during recording, Anderson wanted to replicate the sound he heard while singing in the bathroom and asked lighting engineer Michael Tait to build him a three-sided tiled booth for him to sing in.
 Despite Tait explaining how the idea would not work, he built one using plywood and glued tiles on the inside.
 Sound engineer Nigel Luby recalled tiles falling off the box during takes.
 Wakeman distanced himself from the band as recording went on and spent most of his time drinking and playing darts in the studio bar.
-Osborne befriended him and remembered Wakeman was "bored out of his mind", and invited him to play the synthesizer on "Sabbra Cadabra".
+Osbourne befriended him and remembered Wakeman was "bored out of his mind", and invited him to play the synthesizer on "Sabbra Cadabra".
 Wakeman would not accept money for his contribution, so the band paid him in beer.
-While talking to reporter Chris Welch in August 1973, Anderson dispelled rumours that no one was quitting the band, and that a difference of opinion from an unnamed member had been resolved.
+While talking to reporter Chris Welch in August 1973, Anderson dispelled rumours that someone was quitting the band, and that a difference of opinion from an unnamed member had been resolved.

 Yes spent one week putting down the backing tracks for each of the four songs, after which they worked on the overdubs.
 Howe said a considerable amount of time was spent on both tasks, and took turns with Anderson to lead and convince the other members when they questioned if the arrangements were going to work.
 Anderson recalled a near-disaster situation with the finished tapes.
-After working through the night with Offord to complete the last mix, the pair left Morgan at dawn and Offord placed the tapes on the roof his car to find the keys.
+After working through the night with Offord to complete the last mix, the pair left Morgan at dawn and Offord placed the tapes on the roof of his car to find the keys.
 He proceeded to drive off, forgetting about the tapes.
 They stopped the car to find the tapes had fallen onto the road, and Anderson rushed back to save them from an oncoming bus.
 The tapes were unharmed from the incident.
 Yes had spent five months arranging, rehearsing, and recording Tales from Topographic Oceans, and their time spent in Morgan amounted to £90,000 in studio costs.